HcaZreJ/capstone_2022/README.md

 ## About The Project

 Capstone Project of Data Science major student Zichen Zhu at Minerva University.
-The goal of the project is to develop a product that will help myself read news more efficiently.
+The goal of the project is to develop a product that will help users read news more efficiently.

+### Background

+As someone who is always the last one amongst my friends to know what is happening around the world, I was quite unsatisfied with the existing news websites/web apps.
+They either fed all of their news to you without any preference learning, or could not cover a wide variety of topics.
+Reading news through them was painful and inefficient.
+Thus I decided to create my own web app, which could both gather news from different websites and feed news tailored to the user's preference.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Product

-Initially, I intended to create a Flask web app that will be deployed and widely accessible.
+Initially, I wanted to create & deploy a Flask web app that will be widely accessible.
 However, I later realized that the Sentence Encoder I used is too big, and it will cost money to be deployed.
-So instead here is the web app's code that can be downloaded and deployed locally using Flask.

-The web app allows you to create an account and enjoy news recommendations personalized to your preference.
-Upon sign up, the web app will ask you to rate 6 articles, on a scale of 0 to 5, with 0 being "I do not want to see this at all" up to 5 being "I want to see this all the time."
-This gives the app an initial capture of your preference, then on subsequent log in, you will see 6 news recommendations tailored to your preference, which you can also rate to help the app improve.
+So instead I uploaded the web app's code to Github.
+In the future I will continue to improve the code of this app, and hope to actually deploy it one day.

+The recommender is guaranteed to perform better than random recommendations, however it suffers from the same problem that all content-based filtering recommendation engines suffer from: lack of novelty.
+Its recommendations are relatively predictable and exacerbates the "media bubble" problem.
+Future iterations will work on solving this problem.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### How it works

+<b>Data Crawling and Transformation</b>

+A script (`news_crawl_v2.py`) scrapes news articles’ information from reputable news websites daily and stores them into a CSV file (`data_v2.csv`).

+Another script (`news_to_vector_v2.py`) then utilizes the Google Universal Sentence Encoder (GUSE) to transform the headlines of the articles into 512-dimensional vectors.
+GUSE is a pre-trained sentence embedding model that can transform universal sentences into vectors in a 512-dimensional space.
+The angle between any two vectors represents the semantic similarity (min 0, max 1) between them.
+These transformed vectors and a semantic similarity matrix are stored as NPY files (`embeddings_v2.npy` & `similarity_matrix_v2.npy`).

+<b>User representation</b>

+Each user’s preference is modeled as a probability density function (pdf) on another dimension orthogonal to the 512 dimensions provided by GUSE.
+Whenever an article is recommended to the user, feedback is inquired from the user on “How often would you like to see news articles like this?”.
+The feedback is on a 6-point scale, with 0 being “I do not want to see this at all” up to 5 being “I want to see this all the time.”
+Whenever feedback is received, a 512-dimensional normal distribution is built around the recommended article, to represent the user's preference in articles of similar semantics.
+A higher score creates a taller one while a low score creates a smaller one.
+To illustrate:

+Then whenever we need to generate a new recommendation to the user, we just draw a sample from this 512-dimensional pdf and look for the article in our database closest to this sampled vector, of which the user has not seen before.

-To see how this works, navigate to the top and click on "View Demo".
+To see how the web app actually looks, navigate to the top and click on "View Demo".
+To experience a low-end beta version of this web app, visit: https://colab.research.google.com/drive/1R9tvOwg35IeKIdiRJV9KJlMK0YSKWQRp?usp=sharing

 <p align="right">(<a href="#readme-top">back to top</a>)</p>